Roles and Authorities

 between the Compliance and Enforcement Branch for pipelines containing a pressure

-of 700 kPa or greater and the British Columbia Safety Authority for pipeline
+of 700 kPa or greater and Technical Safety BC for pipeline

 pressures of less than 700 kPa.
 The OGC does not exercise regulatory

 authority over public road crossings of pipelines under provincial jurisdiction.